columnar-tech/dbc/docs/guides/installing.md

 ## Version Constraints

 By default, dbc installs the latest version of the package you specify.
-To specify that a specific version should be installed, you can pass a version constraint with the name:
+To install a specific version, you can pass a version constraint with the name:

 ```console
 $ dbc install "mysql@0.1.0"